Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/ProjectReport.md

 The task is to predict each twitter's sentiment binary polarity using word embeddings features extracted from twitter text.
 For detailed descripton, please refer to this [repository](https://github.com/Azure/MachineLearningSamples-TwitterSentimentPrediction).

 ### [Data acquisition and understanding](https://github.com/Azure/MachineLearningSamples-TwitterSentimentPrediction/tree/master/code/01_data_acquisition_and_understanding)
-The first step in this tutorial is to download the sentiment140 dataset and divide it into train and test datasets.
+The first step in this sample is to download the sentiment140 dataset and divide it into train and test datasets.

 Sentiment140 dataset contains the actual content of the tweet (with emoticons removed) along with the polarity of each of the tweet (negative=0, positive=4) as well, with neutral tweets removed.
 The resulting training data has 1.3 millow rows and testing data has 320k rows.

 ### [Modeling](https://github.com/Azure/MachineLearningSamples-TwitterSentimentPrediction/tree/master/code/02_modeling)
-This part of the tutorial is further divided into three subparts:
+This part of the sample is further divided into three subparts:
 - **Feature Engineering** corresponds to the generation of features using different word embedding algorithms.
 - **Model Creation** deals with the training of different models like _logistic regression_ and _gradient boosting_ to predict sentiment of the input text.
 - **Model Evaluation** applies the trained model over the testing data.